Dor-Ka/frontend-react-portfolio/README.md

 # React Portfolio

 This is my personal portfolio website built with **React**.
-It showcases my projects, skills, and contact information, using React Router for multi-page navigation.
+It showcases my projects, skills, and contact information, using **React Router** for multi-page navigation and custom theme with dark and light mode support.

 ## 🌐 Live Demo